 The 1989 Loma Prieta earthquake that killed 57 people and caused thousands of injuries also damaged St. Francis de Sales Cathedral and Sacred Heart Parish beyond repair, and both churches were razed in 1993.

 Bishop Cummins began a broad consultation process that led to a decision to purchase land and build a new cathedral in downtown Oakland.
 Craig Hartman of the architectural firm Skidmore, Owings & Merrill designed an edifice that uses natural elements of wood and light along with ancient construction elements of glass and concrete to produce a cathedral that fuses Catholic tradition with 21st-century technology.

-Dedicated by Bishop Vigneron in 2008, the majestic new Cathedral of Christ the Light, its public plaza and complex of conference rooms and offices stand directly across Lake Merritt from the site where Father Crespi celebrated that first area Mass more than two centuries ago.
+With Bishop Cummins' 2003 retirement it fell to his successor, Bishop Vigneron, to dedicate the majestic new Cathedral of Christ the Light in 2008; its public plaza and complex of conference rooms and offices stand directly across Lake Merritt from the site where Father Crespi celebrated that first area Mass more than two centuries ago.

 A new diocesan pastoral plan was also inaugurated in 2008 setting forth goals, objectives, and action steps in five areas of pastoral life — sacramental renewal, faith formation and catechesis, pastoral leadership, youth and young adults, and stewardship.

 Following Bishop Vigneron's appointment as the Archbishop of Detroit in 2009, Bishop Cordileone was named the fourth Bishop of Oakland.